 We stayed at different hotels when we went to Hawaii as the hotel we stayed at the first time was unavailable/booked out.

 The Hilton Garden Inn Waikiki Beach – An 8 minute walk to the beach and shops.
 It is a newly renovated and has a rating of 3 stars.
 The apartments are quite small even the wheelchair accessible rooms, but the rooms were clean and nice to stay in.
 The service was pretty good but I think they could definitely improve.
 The hotel also has an outdoor pool, complementary Wifi, a fitness centre, a bar near the pool, and a new restaurant which we didn’t go to because it wasn’t open yet.
 They also have a shop beside the lobby which sells food and souvenirs.
-Across the road there is a supermarket which is great for getting snacks etc. This is a good hotel but I probably wouldn’t go back as the rooms are too small for wheelchairs.
+Across the road there is a supermarket which is great for getting snacks etc. This is a good hotel but the rooms are not suitable for wheelchairs.